-121. Adequacy of Representation: Plaintiff will fairly and adequately protect the interests of the Class members in that Plaintiff's claims are typical of the Class and Plaintiff does not have any interests which are adverse to the other Class members.
-Plaintiff's claims are based on similar facts and the same legal theories as those of the Class members.
-Plaintiff has retained competent counsel, experienced in handling class actions, complex business transactions and litigating complex commercial disputes.
-Plaintiff intends to prosecute this action vigorously.
-Neither Plaintiff nor counsel have any interests which might cause them to not vigorously prosecute this action.
-Plaintiff and its counsel will fairly and adequately protect the interests of the Mationwide Class.

-122. Typicality: Plaintiff's claims are typical of the claims of the members of the Nationwide Class because Plaintiff paid premium for "all risk" commercial insurance policies including business interruption insurance and were shut down by Closure Orders, yet were never refunded or rebated their premium by Defendant.
-Plaintiff and all members of the Nationwide Class have thus similarly suffered harm arising from Defendant's violations of law as alleged herein.

-123. Appropriateness: Class action treatment is superior to the alternatives, if any, for the fair and efficient adjudication of the controversy described herein because it permits a large number of injured persons to prosecute their common claims in a single forum simultaneously, efficiently, and without duplication of evidence and effort.
+- 125. Adequacy of Representation: Plaintiffs will fairly and adequately protect the interests of the Class members in that Plaintiffs' claims are typical of the Class and Plaintiffs do not have any interests which are adverse to the other Class members.
+Plaintiffs' claims are based on similar facts and the same legal theories as those of the Class members.
+Plaintiffs have retained competent counsel, experienced in handling class actions, complex business transactions and litigating complex commercial disputes.
+Plaintiffs intend to prosecute this action vigorously.
+Neither Plaintiffs nor counsel have any interests which might cause them to not vigorously prosecute this action.
+Plaintiffs and their counsel will fairly and adequately protect the interests of the members of the Nationwide Class. - 126.
+Typicality: Plaintiffs' claims are typical of the claims of the members of the Nationwide Class because Plaintiffs paid premium for "all risk" commercial insurance policies including business interruption insurance and were shut down by Closure Orders, yet were never refunded or rebated their premium by Defendant.
+Plaintiffs and all members of the Nationwide Class have thus similarly suffered harm arising from Defendant's violations of law as alleged herein. - Appropriateness: Class action treatment is superior to the alternatives, if any, for the fair and efficient adjudication of the controversy described herein because it permits a large number of injured persons to prosecute their common claims in a single forum simultaneously, efficiently, and without duplication of evidence and effort.
 Class treatment is especially appropriate for the current controversy because it is the only practical means for Class members to receive redress given that the individual claims for refund of premium are likely not economically viable to pursue on an individual basis (as contrasted to their individual and sizeable business interruption claims, which Defendant, of course, has denied).
 The premium rebate damages suffered by each individual Class member likely are disproportionate to the burden and expense of individual prosecution of complex and extensive litigation to proscribe Defendant's conduct and practices.
 The disposition of the claims in a class action will provide a substantial benefit to the parties and the Court in avoiding a multiplicity of identical suits.
 A class action provides the benefits of fewer management difficulties, single adjudication, economy of scale and comprehensive supervision by a single court, and would result in reduced time, effort, and expense for all parties and the Court, and ultimately ensure the uniformity of decisions.